weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 git clone https://github.com/weaveworks/guides
 ~~~

-This example uses vagrant to setup and configure two Ubuntu hosts and install Docker.
+This example uses Vagrant to set up and configure two Ubuntu hosts and install Docker.
 These hosts are assigned IP addresses to a [private network](http://en.wikipedia.org/wiki/Private%5Fnetwork), and are named `weave-gs-01` and `weave-gs-02`.

 ~~~bash
 cd ./guides/ubuntu-simple